jugglingdev/codelabs-class-9/epic-tasks/JS-Bookmarking-App/README.md

 ### JavaScript

-class on body as conditional in CSS

-pointer-events

-local storage

-map()
+For me, the JavaScript portion of this project was the meat.
+It's where I learned the most.
+Helpful tidbits include:

-default parameter
+- Set a default function parameter with `=`

-setting option const bookmarks = JSON.parse(localStorage.getItem('books')) || [];
-in case nothing is there yet

-e.target.matches('.glyphicon-remove')
-neat way to check if mouse click was on a given element when the event listener is attached to a parent element

-can pass in i as second parameter in map() as a handy way to add data-id custom attribute to later ID specific bookmarks
+- Pass in `i` as a second parameter in `map()` as a handy way to add `data-ID` attributes and ID specific elements (e.g. bookmarks)

-console.dir(element) to see everything you have access to
+- `console.dir(element)` to see everything you have access to
+- Check if a mouse click was on a given element when the event listener is attached to the parent element with `e.target.matches('element')`
+- Set options like the following in case nothing is in `localStorage` yet:
+  - `const bookmarks = JSON.parse(localStorage.getItem('books')) || [];`

+#### `localStorage`

+`localStorage` is a web API in JavaScript that stores key value pairs in a web browser with no expiration time.
+It's often used for caching data, storing user preferences, and in general storing data when the user navigates away from the page or closes the browser.
+Its methods include:
+    - Storing and updating data: `.setItem()`
+    - Retrieving data: `.getItem()`
+    - Removing data: `.removeItem()`
+    - Clearing all data: `.clear()`

-OpenGraph
+#### OpenGraph

 ## Reflection